null

 Ensure the threaded cap is screwed on tightly to the end of the fitting.
 Cut your drip tape squarely with scissors.
 Critical Tip: Inspect the cut end.
 If there is a hard plastic emitter inside the tape within the first inch, cut it off.

-Rotate the locking nut counter-clockwise (backwards) towards the center of the fitting body.
-This exposes the sharp barb.
+Rotate the Tape Loc nut backwards (towards the threaded end) to expose the sharp tape barb.
 Do not remove the nut completely.

 ✔ Compatibility Check